gsl-lite/gsl-lite/doc/Reference.md

 };
 ```

-Any code constructing a `FileHandle` will now have to explicitly declare the pointer `not_null`:
+Any code constructing a `FileHandle` will now have to explicitly cast the pointer as `not_null`:
 ```c++
 auto filePtr = FilePtr( std::fopen( ... ) );
 if ( filePtr == nullptr ) throw std::runtime_error( ... );